golang/sublime-build/docs/usage.md

 ## Commands

-For information on the available commands, their arguments and example key bindings and command palette entries, please read the [commands documentation](commands.md).
+For information on the available commands, their arguments, example key bindings and command palette entries, please read the [commands documentation](commands.md).